 Should you visit Indonesia or Malaysia?Indonesia and Malaysia are two countries in Southeast Asia with similar cultures, sights, and attractions.
-While Malaysia is a little cheaper on average, the two countries are quite comparable in price.
+Dpending on the specific destination to be visited, the two countries are quite comparable in price.

 Indonesia is a relatively inexpensive destination known for beautiful tropical beaches, exotic jungles teeming with wildlife, and large urban areas full of culture and markets.
 Visitors to Indonesia are often surprised at the number of activities to do and places to visit, as once they step away from the beach, they find historic temples, eco-tourism adventures, jungle and mountain hiking, and more.